Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.

 This can be because:

 Some people do keep working during treatment.
 Whether you can or not depends on how you feel.
 Rest if you need to and try to exercise when you can.
-This can help to reduce the tiredness.
+This can help to reduce tiredness.

 Some people get sore skin in the treatment area from radiotherapy.
 Your skin might:

-- look reddened or darker
+- look red or darker

 - be dry and itchy